Discounted payback period

-The discounted payback period (DPB) is the amount of time that it takes (in years) for the initial cost of a project to equal to discounted value of expected cash flows, or the time it takes to break even from an investment.
+The discounted payback period (DPB) is the amount of time that it takes (in years) for the initial cost of a project to equal to the discounted value of expected cash flows, or the time it takes to break even from an investment.
 It is the period in which the cumulative net present value of a project equals zero.

 Calculation

 Cumulative discounted cash flows will start with a negative value due to the original cost of investment, but as cash is generated each year after the original investment the discounted cash flows for those years will be positive, and the cumulative discounted cash flows will progress in a positive direction towards zero.
 When the negative cumulative discounted cash flows become positive, or recover, DPB occurs.

 Discounted payback period is calculated by the formula: